vishvAsa/devaH/AryaH/hindukaH/AdityaH/meta/articles/MT_lekhAH/hindu-saura-mata.md

 The Rudra category originally also included the Marut-s who constitute a second block of major Vedic deities.
 The Vasu category includes Agni, Vāyu, Soma and Dyaus, among others, who make another key set of Vedic deities.

 This way, one can see why the Vedic pantheon is often described as triad of Vasu-s, Rudra-s and Āditya-s.
 Finally, we have the twin Aśvin-s and Bṛhaspati, who are usually in the Viśvedeva category.
-Finally, we may note that the functional principle of the triad of Vasu-s, Rudra-s and Āditya-s also lurks behind the classical Hindu trinity: Dyaus, who is the old Indo-European father figure in the Vasu category, reemerges as the father-deity Brahman; Śiva is the exemplar of the Rudra category; Viṣṇu the epitome of the Āditya category.
+Finally, we may note that the functional principle of the triad of Vasu-s, Rudra-s and Āditya-s also lurks behind the classical Hindu trinity: Dyaus, who is the old Indo-European father figure in the Vasu category, reemerges as the father-deity Brahman; Śiva is the exemplar of the Rudra category; Viṣṇu the epitome of the Āditya category.+++(5)+++

 In this regard, the Mahābhārata holds: “jaghanyajaḥ sa sarveṣām ādityānāṃ guṇādhikaḥ ||” 1.59.16cd (“Critical”) i.e.  He [Viṣṇu], who is the last-born (of the Āditya-s) is the most endowed of all of them.
-This marks the rise of Viṣṇu to the preeminent status in that category.
+This marks the rise of Viṣṇu to the preeminent status in that category.+++(5)+++

-Aditya-s in Iconography
+## Aditya-s in Iconography

 This position of Viṣṇu among the Āditya-s, while a hallmark of Vaiṣṇava ascendancy [Note that elsewhere in the Mahābhārata, Indra or Varuṇa are mentioned as the foremost of the Āditya-s], was also interiorized in part by the Saura-mata.